-At this initial meeting, you and the Coordinator will discuss your academic and professional goals as well as your initial ideas for an MDST concentration.
+At an initial meeting, you and the Coordinator will discuss your academic and professional goals as well as your initial ideas for an MDST concentration.
 With the Coordinator’s guidance, you will be directed to two academic departments to meet with faculty members who have expertise in the two disciplines identified as Core 1 and Core 2 in your proposal.
 Working with these two faculty members and the MDST Coordinator you will begin to craft your proposal (see https://www.millersville.edu/mdst/developing-a-course-of-study.php).
 It is very likely that your proposal will undergo multiple drafts throughout this process (see https://www.millersville.edu/mdst/individual-proposal-process.php).
 An example of an excellent student-crafted MDST proposal can be found at https://www.millersville.edu/mdst/files/example-proposal.pdf.